Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Registered Indians under the Canadian Indian Act, regardless of citizenship or PR status

-- Spouses of a Canadian citizen or PR — legally married either in Canada or in any jurisdiction whose marriage Canada recognises
+- Spouses of a Canadian citizen or PR who are legally married either in Canada or in any jurisdiction whose marriage Canada recognises

-- Common-law partners of a Canadian citizen or PR — having cohabited continuously for at least 12 months
+- Common-law partners of a Canadian citizen or PR who have cohabited continuously for at least 12 months

-- Conjugal partners of a Canadian citizen or PR — only when neither marriage nor cohabitation has been possible due to immigration barriers, persecution, or social/cultural restrictions
+- Conjugal partners of a Canadian citizen or PR, sponsored only when neither marriage nor cohabitation has been possible due to immigration barriers, persecution, or social/cultural restrictions

 - Indian nationals already in Canada with valid temporary status applying through the Inland stream